jupytercalpoly/jupyterlab-code-snippets/docs/user/transition.rst

 After generating this dictionary, one can simply delete the current contents of user preferences (Advanced Settings > Code Snippet Manager > User Preferences) and paste this dictionary instead.
-This will delete the current snippets at the endpoint (will be default snippets if extension freshly updated) and replace them with the old snippets.
+This will delete the current snippets at the endpoint (which will be default snippets if the extension is freshly updated/installed) and replace them with the old snippets.

-NOTE: If adding objects onto an existing list of objects, make sure the ID numbers are all in sequential, ascending order.
+**NOTE**: If adding objects onto an existing list of objects, make sure the ID numbers are all in sequential, ascending order.

 Search and Tag Update